-Childhood Obesity is Much More Than What Children Eat
+Childhood Obesity: Far More Than What Kids Eat

 Harrison and other Strong Kids team members received funding for a three-year longitudinal study and are applying for support to keep the research going.
 The scientists have collected and analyzed two generations of data on approximately 400 families, and they are beginning a third wave of data collection.
 Individual studies, including communication professor Harrison's own examination of preschoolers' television viewing and eating habits, are ongoing.